 James Frey didn’t survive this kind of scandal, and I don’t think James Frey was nearly as diabolical or sociopathic.

-What are your thoughts guys?
+What are your thoughts, nerds?
 Do you continue to support the “art” while distancing yourself from the artist?
 It’s still a good book.

 Do you think Dan Mallory/AJ Finn should be blacklisted?
-Will you still see the movie that he will likely cash in on?
+Will you still see the movie that he will cash in on?
+Amy Adams is a great actress and usually makes the best movies.
 Do you think William Morrow deserves some kind of repercussion for hiding this kind of deceit all in the name of money?

-All I know to do right now is no longer support this book and spread the word a little bit about the con artist that is Dan Mallory.
+All I know to do right now is no longer support this book and I’ll spread the word a little bit about the con artist that is Dan Mallory.
+After this though, I’m out.

 Let me know your thoughts on this crazy story!